YauhenBichel/Customers-Web-API/README.md

 ## Description
 A Web API to support the management of Customers.

+## How to run
+the default port is 5033
+    >cd CustomersManagement/CustomerManagement
+    >dotnet run
+    >import postman collection "Customers Management.postman_collection.json"

 ### Entities
 - Customer
     - title NOT NULL max varchar 20